On this page:

 As this is a significant new initiative to improve the external review process for participants, we intend to implement the Independent Expert Review program in three phases:

 - Phase 1 – the pilot reviewed a small number of matters put forward by disability advocates.
 As part of this process, we directly contacted participants’ representatives to invite them to take part in an Independent Expert Review

 - Phase 2 – the Independent Expert Review program will be subject to ongoing evaluation and will incorporate stakeholder feedback as it is rolled out more extensively from January 2023

 - Phase 3 – subject to feedback and evaluation, further design improvements and scaling up of the program will occur in the first half of 2023.

-Download our Frequently Asked Questions about the Independent Expert Review Program.
+Download frequently asked questions about the Independent Expert Review Program.

 For any further information or questions, please email [email protected] or contact our National Call Centre, 1800 800 110.

 The NDIA developed an Independent Expert Review (IER) program step-by-step guide to explain the program.